lmg1404/paper_replications/README.md

 # Deep Learning Paper Replications

 This repository contains implementations and replications of various deep-learning papers.
-Each folder corresponds to a specific paper, providing code, datasets, and results.
+Each folder corresponds to a specific paper, providing code, dataset sources, and results.

 ## Table of Contents